 The Islands of Kvarner Bay, Croatia

-Kvarner Bay is located in the north east of the Adriatic Sea between Istria and the Croatian coast.
-This relatively undiscovered part of the Europe’s coastline offers scenery that is amongst the very best of Croatia.
+The Islands of Kvarner Bay are located in the northeast of the Adriatic Sea between Istria and the Croatian coast.
+This relatively undiscovered part of Europe’s coastline offers scenery that is among some of the very best in Croatia.

 The islands of Kvarner Bay are truly unique and just waiting to be explored.